Te Kete Ipurangi Navigation:

 (i) (ii) (iii) (iv)

-Of course there is also the possibility of moving digits vertically up and down above the horizontal line to give 32 answers altogether.
+Of course there is also the possibility of moving digits vertically up and down above the horizontal line.
+This will give 32 answers altogether.

-Now there are clearly some patterns in the above answers that ought to be exploitable but we can’t see how.
-Hence we’ll go the algebra route and see what happens.
+There are clearly some patterns in the above answers that should be useful.
+Use algebra and see what happens.

 a b c